 This call allows you to update the following components:

-onHoldByRetailer: this field allows you to adjust a offer to ‘not for sale’ while keeping it visible for the retailer in his seller dashboard.
-If this field is set to ‘true’ then we will not be exposing the product in our webshop.
-If it’s set to ‘false’ then you’re indicating that the product can be sold.
+onHoldByRetailer: allows you to adjust a offer to not for sale while keeping it visible for the retailer in their Seller Dashboard.
+If this field is set to true then we will not be exposing the product in our webshop.
+If it’s set to false, you are indicating that the product can be sold.

-unknownProductTitle: this field allows you to set a temporary product title which is only visible in our systems when the product hasn’t been categorized yet in terms of content categories.
-The title provided in this field will not be used for our content services but is only temporarily visible in the seller dashboard and allows you to recognize the offer and accordingly add a product category.
+unknownProductTitle: allows you to set a temporary product title which is only visible in our systems when the product hasn’t been categorized yet in terms of content categories.
+The title provided in this field will not be used for our content services but is only temporarily visible in the Seller Dashboard and allows you to recognize the offer and accordingly add a product category.

-fulfilment.deliveryCode: With this field you can set the deliverycode for a product and indicate when it will be delivered to the customer.
-Available deliverycodes can be found here.
+deliverycodefor a product and indicate when it will be delivered to the customer.
+The list of available delivery codes can be found here.

 This call allows you to update the stock for a specific offer and also allows you to indicate if you want your system to be in the lead for the stock countdown process or if you want use our corrected stock flow.